IslandViewPTA/islandview-pta-site/content/event.md

 ## PTA Meetings

 By law we must have at least 25 members to remain an active PTA.
 Our meetings will only occur when necessary, and will take place online.
 We’d love for you to [become a member of the PTA](/membership/).

+## Events

+Because of the global pandemic, all in-person events are cancelled until further notice.